FAQ - Frequently Asked Questions

 Question: What about the weather?

-Answer: Ardersier generally gets good weather, being at sea level you are not likely to be snowed in, sometimes however you will have a sea fret (mist) but heading inland you will soon escape the sea mist which generally soon burns off.
+Answer: Ardersier generally gets good weather, being at sea level you are not likely to be snowed in, sometimes however you may have a sea fret (mist) but heading inland you will soon escape the sea mist which generally soon burns off.

 Question: Is the cottage suitable for young children?